By Glen C. Strathy

 Besides...

-In my experience, most people are drawn to fiction writing as a form of self-expression.
+I believe most talented writers are drawn to their fiction writing practice as a form of self-expression.
 They have ideas for stories that emerge from their imagination and want to put them into book form.
 Aspiring authors usually love stories themselves.
 They want to apply their creativity to creating great stories that other book lovers will enjoy.

-Why would you want an AI to write a novel for you?
-Wouldn't that just rob you of the fun and fulfillment you would get from writing a novel yourself?
+Why would you want to write a novel with AI?
+Wouldn't that just rob you of the fun and fulfillment you would get from writing a novel yourself, from expressing your own ideas and imagination in words?

-The same feeling of desperation is what causes college students to buy essays rather than write them themselves.
+The same feeling of desperation is what causes college students to buy essays rather than write them themselves, or hire people to write their exams for them.

 But shortcuts can leave you shortchanged.
 Writing an essay isn't just about earning a grade.
 There is value in learning how to research a topic, draw conclusions, and express your thoughts cogently.
 You grow as a person from writing the essay yourself.